18TH AND 19TH CENTURY CANADIAN SILVERSMITHS and Marks

-There was no official regulation of the purity of the metal used in the industry in Canada until the early 20th century and silver was not mined in Canada until the late 19th century so silversmiths used whatever sources of metal were available to them including coins and unwanted silverware.
-Unlike the Spanish coins used to make silver in the United States at the time, the English and French coins in circulation had a slightly higher silver content at .925 and .917 respectively.
+There was no official government regulation of metal purity in Canada until the early 20th century.
+Since silver was not mined in Canada until the late 19th century, silversmiths relied on available metal sources, including melted coins and unwanted silverware.
+It is noteworthy that the English and French coins in circulation at the time contained a slightly higher silver content—.925 and .917 respectively—compared to the Spanish coins frequently used for silver production in the United States.

 Antique Canadian Silver Claret Jug Savage and Lyman- JH Tee Antiques